zrozumiec/ToDoList-App/README.md

 - all the TODO List application data is stored in the database;
 - student may use EF Core framework or other ORMs to save and read data from the database;
 - add Unit test project and  unit tests to test the domain model and asp.net core mvc ui project;
+_Optinal requirements:_
+- create a free user account at Microsoft Azure
+- deploy yor project to MS Azure cloud and provide URL to your mentor

+ **You may use this application deployed at MS Azure as your portfolio project **